abhiramvsmg/abhiramvsmg-README/README.md

 - **Portfolio Website** — *HTML · CSS · JavaScript*
   Static, responsive portfolio served from GitHub Pages.
 Clean layout, mobile-first.
   **Repo:** `github.com/abhiramvsmg/portfolio`

-> Tip: In each project README include a short “How to run” and one measurable outcome (e.g., latency, accuracy, or throughput).

 ---
 ### 🧾 For Recruiters (One-Glance Summary)